Examples Of A Direct Object In A Sentence

 9. Use Online Grammar Checkers

 Online grammar checkers can be helpful tools for identifying potential errors in your writing, including incorrect use of direct objects.
-However, be aware that grammar checkers are not always perfect, and they may sometimes flag correct sentences as incorrect.
+Even so, be aware that grammar checkers are not always perfect, and they may sometimes flag correct sentences as incorrect.
 Always use your own judgment and critical thinking skills to evaluate the suggestions provided by grammar checkers.

 10. Embrace Continuous Learning